-Canakinumab is the latest breakthrough in anti-inflammatory drugs.
-In the recent CANTOS trial, Canakinumab reduced heart attacks by 25% and cancer by 50%.
-[Cover: Animation by Doc Jana/CC4.0.]
-[This report was originally published on Aug 27, 2017, and has been updated.]
+Summary: The drug Canakinumab reduced heart attacks by 25% and cancer by 50% by reducing chronic inflammation, according to the authors of the recent CANTOS trial.
+[This report was originally published on LongevityFacts on Aug 27, 2017, and has been updated.
+Author: Brady Hartman]

 In late August, researchers announced that they had found a breakthrough drug which reduces heart attack risk by one-fourth while cutting the risk of cancer in half.
 The researchers announced that the new medicine can prevent tens of thousands of deaths from heart attack and cancer.